Material Science

 Activities

-- Small group classification of a range of materials according to their origin, and whether they are natural or processed.
+- Small group classification of a range of materials properties, and how they are useful in our lives.

 - Engaging teacher demonstration using a digital microscope to view images of materials on a big screen, gaining insight into their incredible structures.